California Harassment Law — How to Protect Yourself From Abuse

 - California Penal Code 653m for harassing phone calls

 - California Penal Code 647 for distributing private, sexually explicit photos and videos

 DoNotPay Can Help You Protect Yourself From Harassment in California

 Navigating the formalities and loopholes of the legal system in California can be complicated if you’re not an attorney.
 It will take a lot of your precious time, and you might not even be close to solving your harassment problems.
 Even if you manage, you should know that going to court and starting lawsuits require time and money, with no guarantee of success.

 In a lot of harassment cases, hiring expensive lawyers is not necessary.
 Most harassers will stop their abusive behavior if you send them a cease and desist letter.
 It serves as an adequate warning that the next step you’re going to take is legal action—something nobody wants.
 This is the reason why DoNotPay is an excellent solution for stopping stalkers and fixing problems when someone is harassing you.

 The whole procedure is simple, and you don’t need to have any knowledge of California’s legal system:

-- Get DoNotPay in your web browser or download the iOS app to your smart device
+- Get DoNotPay in your web browser

 - Find Relationship Protection